Do you feel sluggish, exhausted, and just unproductive in general more days than not?

 1. Get a horrible night’s sleep

 Although everyone needs a different amount of sleep to function at their optimum level each day, the recommended amount of sleep for the average man is seven and a half hours.
 This is because we sleep in cycles of 90 minutes.
-When we wake during the first half of the sleep cycle, we are waking as our bodies descend into deeper sleep, and then we feel groggy, and tired.
+When we wake during the first half of the sleep cycle, we are waking as our bodies descend into deeper sleep, and then we feel groggy and tired.
 This is the perfect way to start your day out badly.
-One natural supplement you can use take is melatonin, which is an over the counter supplement that will help you fall asleep faster, sleep better, and have a more restorative sleep.
+One natural supplement you can use take is melatonin, which is an over-the-counter supplement that will help you fall asleep faster, sleep better, and have more restorative sleep.

 2. Wake up late

 The evidence is clear; early risers are more successful, happier and healthier than night-owls.
 So get to bed early, set the alarm for an early wake-up, and witness the benefits of waking up with the sun each day.

 Eating fast food will make you lethargic, increase your chance of getting sick, and will not provide the nutrition or energy needed to keep your mind and body focused on your job.
 Instead, try these foods that are sure to keep you focused and mentally fresh all day.